queest347/AcePictureBot/faq.md

 ### Connecting on Discord

-Private message the bot on Discord with MyWaifu (or MyHusbando) - the bot will reply with a 5 digit code.
+Private message the bot on Discord with MyWaifu (or MyHusbando) - the bot will reply with a code.

-Tweet to @AcePictureBot using the command "ConnectDiscord" followed by your 5 digit code.
+Tweet to @AcePictureBot using the command "DiscordConnect" followed by your code.

-Example: @AcePictureBot ConnectDiscord 12345
+Example: @AcePictureBot DiscordConnect a2bc3f

 You will get a reply telling you it has connected.